Experienced a pay cut? Here’s what to do next:

 5. Target a savings rate outside of your comfort zone.
 Recognize that this will require exceptional discipline, especially if you have been saving little to nothing so far.

-7. You may want to contribute more to your IRA for yourself and your spouse if you are over 50.
-You can make catch-up contributions to your Traditional or Roth IRA up to $1,000 in 2014 and 2015.
-Catch-up contributions to an IRA are due by the due date of your tax return (not including extensions).
+7. You may be able to contribute up to $1,000 more to your IRA for yourself and your spouse if you are age 50 or older.
+You can make catch-up contributions to your Traditional or Roth IRA in accordance with the IRS’ income rules.
+Catch-up contributions (as well as regular contributions) to an IRA are due by the due date of your tax return (not including extensions).

-8. Check with the Social Security Administration to understand how your retirement start date impacts benefits.
+8. Check with the Social Security Administration PDF opens in new window. to understand how your retirement start date impacts benefits.
 The later you start drawing benefits prior to age 70, the larger your monthly benefit will be.
-No matter when you retire, be sure to sign up for Medicare at age 65.
+No matter when you retire, be sure to sign up for Medicare three months before you reach age 65.

-10. Investigate your eligibility for the Saver’s Credit, available to low-to-moderate income families to match a portion of your IRA or 401(k) savings.
+10. Investigate your eligibility for the Saver’s Credit, formerly called the Retirement Savings Contributions Credit, available to some low-to-moderate income families to match a portion of your IRA or employer-sponsored retirement plan.

 While retirement is a lifetime goal for many people, some arrive unprepared.
 Once you begin to make changes and start saving, you may be surprised by how quickly your retirement funds add up.
 Don’t delay the process.